Palette-Labs-Inc/registry/rfcs/00001-lifecycle-apis.md

 ### Post-Fulfill
 a `Buyer` can review or request support for their order in the case that they are dissatisfied.

 The network's core working groups and community will work on and publish standards for each API with unique schema definitions tailored to the specific service types for a variety of industries.
-All APIs are implemented as a series of signed, asynchronous POST requests between `Node Operators`.
+All APIs are implemented as a series of signed, asynchronous POST requests between `Personal Data Stores`.

 ## Discovery APIs (search, on_search)